MIRALab-USTC/ChiPBench/README.md

 - `--mode`: Specifies the evaluation mode.
 Options include:
   - `macro`: Macro placement evaluation
   - `global`: Global placement evaluation
-  - `mixsize`: Mixed-size placement evaluation
+  - `mixedsize`: Mixed-size placement evaluation
 - `--config_setting`: Path to the specific design case's configuration file.
 - `--def_path`: Input DEF file that describes the placement.
 - `--evaluate_name`: The name of the evaluation.
 The output will be stored in `benchmarking_result/{evaluate_name}/metrics.json`.